NikoZHAI/lumphydro/README.md

 ## Acknowledgments

 The project was lauched by the IWSG department, Hydroinformatics Chair Group of [UNESCO-IHE](https://www.un-ihe.org/chair-groups/hydroinformatics), under direction of **Prof. Dimitri Solomatine**, **Dr. Juan Carlos Chacon-Hurtado**, and **Dr. Maurizio Mozzaleni**.
-I deeply appreciate your instructions, advises and help during my internship.
+I deeply appreciate your instructions, advises and kind help during my internship.

 I would also like to thank **Prof. Pierre Brigode** for his advises after I came back to France.